 When a SPAC goes public in the open market, it sells units or common stocks to individual investors.
 The founding sponsors provide the initial capital for the SPAC.
 Therefore, they hold a sizable amount of ‘founder shares’ in the acquired company.

 However, if the SPAC fails to complete a merger within the given time frame, the SPAC is liquidated.
-In addition to this, the proceeds from the IPO are returned to the shareholders with equity interest.
+In addition to this, the proceeds from the IPO are returned to the shareholders with an equity interest.

 This is beneficial to the new, target companies as they can now secure financing in the early stages itself.
-As a result, through SPACs raising, the young companies can achieve faster growth.
+As a result, through SPACs raising, young companies can achieve faster growth.

-In addition to this, SPACs are faster, cheaper and more effective than the traditional IPO processes.
+In addition to this, SPACs are faster, cheaper, and more effective than the traditional IPO processes.
 This is largely due to the absence of regulatory restrictions in the merger stage.
 In contrast to this, a company that has already filed for IPO with the Securities and Exchange Commission (SEC) cannot launch an aggressive marketing campaign for obtaining more funding opportunities.

 SPACs are gaining popularity

 The popularity of SPACs is skyrocketing.
 Reports estimate that SPAC IPOs have raised $96.7 billion in 2021.
-This is a rise from the $83.3 billion in all of 2020.
+This is a rise from $83.3 billion in all of 2020.
 Some of the companies that have gone public with SPACs are Virgin Galactic and DraftKings among others.

 Why are SPACs such an emerging trend in Real estate?

-Let’s assume an SPAC has completed an IPO and raised around $300 million.
-Its next step would be to acquire a private company that would now fetch the $300 million in capital for its growth.
+Let’s assume a SPAC has completed an IPO and raised around $300 million.
+Its next step would be to acquire a private company that would now fetch $300 million in capital for its growth.
 The new combination of companies would now rename the acquisition target and modify its ticker symbol in order to reflect changes.

 More often than not, SPACs serve as an alternative to the conventional IPO process.
 Another factor contributing majorly to the explosion is liquidity in the real estate market.

-With massive federal stimulus to boom real estate during the COVID-19 pandemic and historically low interest rates, the cost of capital is low and investors in real estate are looking for better returns.
+With massive federal stimulus to boom real estate during the COVID-19 pandemic and historically low-interest rates, the cost of capital is low and investors in real estate are looking for better returns.

-Furthermore, the appraisal of SPAC IPO in the stock market generate a huge turnover profit for the investors.
+Furthermore, the appraisal of SPAC IPO in the stock market generates a huge turnover profit for the investors.
 As a result, the growth and acceptance level of Special Purpose Acquisition Companies is on the rise in real estate.

-Who can invest in an SPAC?
+Who can invest in a SPAC?

-As SPACs are traded publicly, they provide flexibility for anyone to invest into it.
+As SPACs are traded publicly, they provide flexibility for anyone to invest in it.
 Once the SPAC identifies a target company, the investors’ shares automatically roll over to that of the newly formed entity.
 Moreover, at this point, the SPAC shares will trade in tune with the target company.

 However, the sponsors might have to wait for as long as 2 years in the tedious process of identifying the target company.

 - One of the principal risks associated with SPAC is the absence of a distinguished price discovery stage for a target company.
 Here, the banks receive bids for the price per share before the IPO.
 So it helps to determine at what price per share a target company will enter the public market.
 However, since a SPAC acquires a target company after its IPO, the SPAC shares are already public.
-Therefore, if the open market evaluates that higher than normal price was paid for a target company, SPAC stock prices could plummet.
+Therefore, if the open market evaluates that a higher than the normal price was paid for a target company, SPAC stock prices could plummet.